Hello and welcome to podcast of the Lotus Eaters episode 1263 on 30th of September 2025.

 Yes.

-I was just gonna say, yeah, that they're gonna do everything cash in hand because you'll get one guy um who who has come in legally who will set up his digital ID and then here share his delivery account, like you were telling me earlier, there's one guy on delivery who's got like two hundred people being him on the app.
+I was just going to say, yeah, they're going to do everything cash in hand because they'll get one guy who has come in illegally who will set up his digital ID and then he'll share his delivery account.

-And that's it, they just continue on as they always were.
+They just continue on as they always were.

-So yeah, it's none it's a nonsense, isn't it?
+So yeah, it's a nonsense, isn't it?

-Uh number five, it makes us ever more dependent on our phone.
+Number five, it makes us ever more dependent on our phone.

-Now bear in mind we live in a country where hundreds of thousands of phones are snatched every year in London alone.
+Now, bear in mind, we live in a country where hundreds of thousands of phones are snatched every year in London alone.

-And this also hooks you into the economy as well, because phones are designed to basically break after a set number of years, and of course, all of the companies uh try and rape you into a contract which then hooks you back into the economy and gives you a a stake in uh the society that you it you live in by force, basically.
+And of course, all of the companies try and rope you into a contract, which then hooks you back into the economy and gives you a stake in the society that you live in by force, basically.

 Your digital ball and chain.

-Uh this sounds like a small point, but I really think it isn't.
+This sounds like a small point, but I really think it isn't.

 All right.